tremho/docholiday/docs/publish.md

 testing the links locally.
 No solution per se is offered here except to be aware of this and be careful to remove any `.md` suffixes  when you are done testing.

+Also - avoid spaces in your file names, as these do not fare well for links.

+##### Appearance of markdown APIs in GitHub pages
+Sometimes the rendering choices used by the JSDoc rendering engine and templates may produce markdown that appears one way in a local markdown viewer, but differently when shown on GitHub Pages, and html markup tags may appear displayed literally in the GitHub view.

+This is due to the way the GitHub pages markdown-to-html conversion works, and is unfortunate.